 Some key differences

-After checking the three programs, we can easily notice that the three candidates have many points in common.
+After checking the three programs, we can easily see that the three candidates have many points in common.
 They all included interesting topics like increasing the transparency of the ITTF management or investing more money on development programs.
-They all pretend to improve the communication flow between the ITTF and Continental and National Associations as well.
+They all intend to improve the communication flow between the ITTF and Continental and National Associations as well.

-Regarding marketing and media, it seems that improving the image of our sport is a real issue, as all the candidates showed their intentions to put effort on it.
-Increasing the fun at the venues and attracting more people to the events seems to be a common proposed solution, too.
+Regarding marketing and media, it seems that improving the image of our sport is a real issue, as all the candidates showed their intentions to put their efforts into that.
+Increasing the fun at the venues and attracting more people to the events seems to be a commonly proposed solution, too.

-However, there are certain aspects that each candidate presented and make a difference compared to others’ program.
+However, there are certain aspects that each candidate presented that are different compared to the others’ program.
 These are: